wide-dot/6809-game-builder/doc/package-absolute.md

 The path of each file must be relative to the game project base directory.

+The name parameter is mandatory for asm and bin tags.
+The builder will generate a symbol that references the page for each resource.
+For bin tags, the builder will also generate a symbol for the starting address of the bin data.
-Adding an "equ" parameter to the asm or bin tag will tell the builder to automatically generate two equates, to be able to reference address and page for this resource.
-Those equates will be generated in a single file for all the project, this file will be overwrite at each build.
+Those symbols will be generated in a single file for all the project, this file will be overwrite at each build.

 ex :

     <asm name="hello">src/hello-world/main.asm</asm>
+    <bin name="sound">src/hello-world/sound.bin</bin>

-will produce those equates:
+will produce those symbols:

     pge_hello equ 0
+    pge_sound equ 0
-    adr_hello equ <absolute address>
+    adr_sound equ <absolute address>

-The pge_ equate is involved in [runtime link][runtime-link] At runtime the linker will add to the pge_ value, the one used to load the package.
+The pge_ symbol is involved in [runtime link][runtime-link] At runtime the linker will add to the pge_ value, the one used to load the package.
+The adr_ symbol is not involved in runtime link, this package is using absolute addressing so this external symbol will be resolved by lwlink at build stage.

-Those equates are global, it is recommended to prefix the name with the package name for multiple package projects.
+Those symbols are global, it is recommended to prefix the name with the package name for multiple package projects.

 [package-relocatable]: package-relocatable.md
 [package-absolute]: package-absolute.md